derekkedziora/Seredyna-jekyll-template/README.md

 This has everything you need to get started using my personal site, [derekkedziora.com](https://derekkedziora.com), as a template for your own Jekyll site.

+You can view this template live via Netlify at [https://fastidious-eclair-6c7bfe.netlify.app](https://fastidious-eclair-6c7bfe.netlify.app).
+I use Netlify because of the way GitHub Pages works breaks relative URLs unless you have a custom domain.

 I’ve removed all of my information and content, included some examples and added a bit of documentation.
 It’s not a true theme, so will require some basic coding knowledge to adapt it to your needs.

 ## Getting started